-Today, we’ll be reviewing the Beyerdynamic DT 770 Pro closed-back studio headphones.
+In this article, I’ll be reviewing the Beyerdynamic DT 770 Pro closed-back studio headphones.
 It’s all very exciting, so try to hold on to your seats.

-Our verdict on the DT 770 Pro
+Final verdict on the DT 770 Pro

-If you’re looking for a moderately affordable set of good-sounding cans, the DT 770 Pro are a phenomenal choice.
+If you’re looking for a moderately affordable set of good-sounding studio cans, the DT 770 Pro are a phenomenal choice.
 The only thing to knock at here is that they don’t have a detachable cable.
 Otherwise, I can’t recommend these enough.

 Power and frequency response